UoA-eResearch/tidy-data/episodes/00-intro.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- What are basic principles for organising research files?
+- What are some basic principles for organising research files?

 ::::::::::::::::::::::::::::::::::::::::::::::::::